66 Basses (Legion Series) by 8Dio Review

 The use of a binaural stereo microphone allows you to be in a spot where the conductor was located.
 The idea behind the binaural mic is moving the listener into the scene of the original performance.
 I do prefer libraries like this one where you can dial in the room through additional mics that captured the sound generated in that location.
 For the close and drier sounding cellos with more close intimate sounds (close/spot mics), I will reach out to different libraries.
 Keep in mind playing 66 basses at the same time is supposed to sound epic big and blow the audience away.

-8Dio has done an excellent job in producing the included harmonics, waves and cluster.
+8Dio has done an excellent job in producing the included harmonics, waves and clusters.
 The patches are beneficial and fit well into many compositions.
 You will find many patches to fill that bottom end perfectly.

 The included sound effects are beneficial; some of those effects are unique or hard to get otherwise.
 While many composers will jump on those effects and use them straight out of the box, you can take them and shape further with visible effects in your DAW.

 The Synths are based on the bass recording and sit very well in the background of many scores.
 You can enlarge bass in your score by the included synth.
-These synths would boost the truly low frequencies and work with all kind of different instruments from various companies.
+These synths would boost the truly low frequencies and work with all kinds of different instruments from various companies.
 The Synths needed to be stacked with varying instruments and pulled back into the mix to make the magic happen.

 Besides the different articulations, 8Dio did include the required short notes (Pizzicato, Spiccato, Bartok Pizzicato, Spiccato ostinato ( 1/4 – 1/16 ), Bartok hits (1/4) and sustained (Sustains, Tremolo, riser, Crescendo, and Decrescendo), bends and arcs which are all very usable and sound excellent.
 The harmonics are great to support other instruments across all orchestral sections.

 There are the typical 8Dio effects included, and you can use those or your various plugin in your DAW which come with more features and variances.